This post may contain affiliate links. Please see my disclosure policy for details.

 The estate gardens of Heligan are a Victorian delight.
-Perfect for history lovers, those that are more green fingered or have an interest for manicured gardens.
+Perfect for history lovers, those that are more green-fingered or have an interest in manicured gardens.

 Then you have the pleasure gardens which are just for admiring.
-One of my favourite places to explore in the summer was there fabulous Sundial Garden.
+One of my favourite places to explore in the summer was their fabulous Sundial Garden.

-As you wonder around you can take in SO much colour from the flowers that grow around here.
+As you wander around you can take in SO much colour from the flowers that grow around here.
 It felt like endless rows of pretty petals and it smelt amazing.